Eyeing a Honda Ridgeline?

 So, there you have it – your guide to the greatest and worst Honda Ridgeline years.
 For first-gen models, target 2009-2014 for reliability and features.

-Prefer newer?
-Go for 2020-2023 models with the latest tech and fewer issues.
+Prefer more recent?
+Go for 2020-2023 models with the newest tech and fewer problems.
 Steer clear of 2006-2008 and 2017-2019 – they might seem like bargains but could cost you more in the long run.

 Owned a Ridgeline?

-Share your thoughts in the remarks below!
+Share your opinions in the remarks below!